schnell18/vCluster/kubernetes/README.md

 on Debian/Ubuntu.
 To install vagrant-hostmanager, you type:

     vagrant plugin install vagrant-hostmanager

+On Linux, you need the `vagrant-libvirt` plugin, which can installed as follows:

+    vagrant plugin install vagrant-libvirt

 Then you clone this project.
 Open a command line window, the nagivate to the root directory of this project.
 And run the following commands: